 (The app currently has some limitations that prevent it from being viable for use in a production context, these are listed in the issues.)

 So I got

-bitcoind running and talking to Elixir over ZeroMQ and RPC - easy peasy; if you're unfamilir with these, ZeroMQ pushes messages to you when there is new information (like it says "Hey Elixir, here's a new transaction!") and you use RPC to request information from
+bitcoind running and talking to Elixir over ZeroMQ and RPC - this was straightforward; if you're unfamiliar with these, ZeroMQ pushes messages to you when there is new information (like it says "Hey Elixir, here's a new transaction!") and you use RPC to request information from

 bitcoind (like "Hey, bitcoind, what's the best block?").
 They're the two ways you can interact with

 bitcoind from the outside.
 So far so good -- that setup was fun but hadn't surprised me yet.

 The first thing that surprised me was the Bitcoin specification.
 I'd heard before that Bitcoin Core -- the official C++ implementation of Bitcoin -- is the specification.
 But I figured surely by now other people were probably publishing regularly updated distilled versions in a format that is easier to consume.
 As far as I know, if anybody is doing that, they're keeping it internal -- if you're working with Bitcoin you'll inevitably be reading the C++ source.
 There are some very helpful resources but when I followed them without checking the reference client, I saw differences when I ran my code on a Bitcoin network.